aurora-opensource/xviz/docs/api-reference/xviz-validator.md

 Parameters:

-- `type` (String) - the type of the variable, only "visual" is currently valid
+- `type` (String) - the type of the variable, only "VISUAL" is currently valid
 - `data` (Object) - the object to validate

 ### Utility methods